benjann/grinset/README.md

 `grinset` has been inspired by a note on inset plots by [Tibbles and Melse (2023)](https://doi.org/10.1177/1536867X231162022).

-To install `cdist` from GitHub, type
+To install `grinset` from GitHub, type

     . net install grinset, replace from(https://raw.githubusercontent.com/benjann/grinset/main/)

 Stata 14 (or newer) is required.

----

 ---